Mary Chapin Carpenter joins Diane to talk about her new album, the "artistic insight of middle age" and rewriting her life story in new ways.

-A panel of journalists joins Diane for review and analysis of the week’s top national and international news stories.
+A panel of journalists joins Diane for the last News Roundup of 2003.

 - Susan Page Washington bureau chief for "USA Today"

 Most Recent Shows

 Now that only three major candidates remain in the 2016 race for the White House, attention turns to the details of their policy proposals.
 Where the presidential candidates stand on key issues like job creation, healthcare, taxes and education.

 The latest on the crash of the Egypt Air passenger plane.
 ISIS ramps up its bombings in Baghdad.
 And Nigerian authorities say two of the missing schoolgirls captured by Boko Haram have been found.
 A panel of journalists joins guest host Allison Aubrey for analysis of the week's top international news stories.